 - Contrasting Sequel Villain: Her PC is much harder to release Pokémon from than Bill's, but it is much, much harder to withdraw Pokémon from once you've stored them.

-The Dragon: Is usually depicted as being this for Bill.
+- The Dragon: Is usually depicted as being this for Bill.

 - Evil Is Not a Toy: You thought Hoenn's PC was safe, A, that you could shuffle your Pokemon around endlessly?
 Not so much fun and games now that you lost your starter!

-Achilles' Heel: When using the PC, the Select button turns the glove orange, only allowing Pokemon to be moved and completely excluding the possibility of release.
+- Achilles' Heel: When using the PC, the Select button turns the glove orange, only allowing Pokemon to be moved and completely excluding the possibility of release.
 Since the Select button's enabling, there's a chance that this can be used in the Mob's favor, however slim.

-False Friend: One interpretation of her new PC◊ is that she intentionally made it difficult to release Pokémon to lure the Mob into a false sense of security and make them use the PC more often, so that in the end the amount of released party members would ultimately increase.
+- False Friend: One interpretation of her new PC◊ is that she intentionally made it difficult to release Pokémon to lure the Mob into a false sense of security and make them use the PC more often, so that in the end the amount of released party members would ultimately increase.
 If this is the truth, it worked flawlessly.

 - The Ghost: The mob never even encountered Lanette.

-Unknown Rival: In-universe.
+- Unknown Rival: In-universe.
 While the Mob knows that Lanette runs Hoenn's Pokemon Storage System and puts at least partial blame on her for A's released Pokemon, A never met her in Fallarbor's Pokemon Center and has no idea who runs the PC.